Welcome

 The below timetable applies to applications made to Leeds City Council.
 If you apply to another local authority, they may have different dates

-Deadline date for applications for Reception places in September 2022
+Deadline date for applications for Reception places for September 2026

 Late applications